danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.getUnreadMentions.html" name="messages.getUnreadMentions">Get unread messages where we were mentioned: messages.getUnreadMentions</a>

+* <a href="messages.getUnreadReactions.html" name="messages.getUnreadReactions">Get unread reactions to messages you sent: messages.getUnreadReactions</a>

 * <a href="account.getWebAuthorizations.html" name="account.getWebAuthorizations">Get web login widget authorizations: account.getWebAuthorizations</a>

+* <a href="messages.getMessageReadParticipants.html" name="messages.getMessageReadParticipants">Get which users read a specific message: only available for groups and supergroups with less than chat_read_mark_size_threshold members, read receipts will be stored for chat_read_mark_expire_period seconds after the message was sent, see client configuration for more info »: messages.getMessageReadParticipants</a>

 * <a href="messages.search.html" name="messages.search">Gets back found messages: messages.search</a>